-The Office of Career Development offers a variety of information for the prospective law student.
+The Institute for Career Readiness and Lifelong Learning offers a variety of information for the prospective law student.
 Catalogs of many law schools across the country are on file, along with resources to help you write your personal statements.
 Through a computer program, it is possible to search for a law school which matches one's criteria for size, location, and available financial aid.

 Some of the law schools attended by DC graduates include:

 In the fall semester of the junior year, the student should obtain the booklet published by the Law School Admission Council (LSAC).
 LSAC administers the Law School Admission Test (LSAT), which is required by all American Bar Association (ABA) approved law schools.

 The LSAT is offered four times per year.
 Students are strongly urged to take it in June before their senior year or the next October.

 Not only does LSAC administer the entrance exam, it also offers the official guide to U.S. law schools.
 The guide assists the student in preparation for the exam, applying to law school, and the study of law.
 Booklets and an LSAT study guide are available in the Institute for Career Readiness and Lifelong Learning.